North Carolina Women Allegedly Groped Transgender Woman In Bar Bathroom

 Two North Carolina women allegedly attacked and groped a transgender woman in a bar bathroom, grabbing her genitals and demanding to know if she had a penis.

 The incident took place in December at the Milk Bar in Raleigh.
 As the New York Post reported, Jessica Leann Fowler and Amber Nicole Harrell allegedly confronted the woman in the bathroom and grabbed at her genitals.
-A friend of the victim called police the following day, saying that the pair had initially talked with the victim and appeared to be friendly, but one of them then groped her.
+A friend of the victim called the police the following day, saying that the pair had initially talked with the victim and appeared to be friendly, but one of them then groped her.

 The other alleged attacker then laughed and asked if the victim would like to see her breasts, and one of the women allegedly grabbed the victim’s backside, the report noted.
 As the incident unfolded, the victim repeatedly asked the pair to stop.